jenkinsci/jenkins/CONTRIBUTING.md

 If you want to contribute to Jenkins, or just learn about the project, you can start by fixing some easier issues.
 In the Jenkins issue tracker we mark such issues as `good first issue`.
-You can find them by using this query (check the link) for [newbie friendly issues](https://github.com/jenkinsci/jenkins/issues?q=is%3Aissue%20is%3Aopen%20label%3A%22good%20first%20issue%22).
+You can find them by using this query (check the link) for [good first issues](https://github.com/jenkinsci/jenkins/issues?q=is%3Aissue%20is%3Aopen%20label%3A%22good%20first%20issue%22).

 ## Building and Debugging